axelerant/engg-handbook/content/docs/behaviors/kindness.md

 ## Kindness, not niceness

 If you're not speaking up because you don't want to _look_ like a bad person, you're probably being nice, not kind.
-You're witholding something that affects everyone else and that is not kindness.
+You're withholding something that affects everyone else and that is not kindness.
 At Axelerant, kindness is required.
-It needs to be delivered in the most appropriate language and the most appropriate environment, but chosing not to say anything is not acceptable.
+It needs to be delivered in the most appropriate language and the most appropriate environment, but choosing not to say anything is not acceptable.